Modes and Commands

 Plan

 Plan mode is for planning first.
-When it is active, write tools are blocked except for the session plan file.
+When it is active, edits to the session plan file are auto-approved while writes to other files still require your approval.

 Use it when you want Grok to sketch the approach before it starts making changes.
-Use /plan to view the current session plan.
+Enter it with /plan [description] and view the current plan with /view-plan.

 Plan mode keeps the working plan visible in the TUI.